VII. Reporting Requirements

 This report consists of the Program Expense Report (Schedule A), the Program Revenue Report (Schedule B), and the Final Program Expense Summary Page (Schedule C).
 Schedule A is used for submitting detailed and total expense budgets and for detailed and total expense reports.
 Schedule B is used for submitting revenue budgets and for revenue reports by source with reconciliation between total expense and reimbursable expenses.
 Program Income, if any, is reported on line 39 of Schedule B. Schedule C is intended to recap all direct expenses in one column, as well as determine a grand total of all expenses.
-Policy 03 Quarterly Expense and Revenue Reports are due no later than thirty (30) calendar days following the end of the quarter for which the report is completed.
+Policy 03 Quarterly Expense and Revenue Reports are due no later than forty-five (45) calendar days following the end of the quarter for which the report is completed.
 These reports are sent to the OCJP Assistant Director; Fiscal at OCJP.P3@tn.gov .
 (See OCJP Policy 03).

 State of Tennessee Interunit Journals (IUJs): (State Agencies Only)

 This method of payment is used for grants funded to State agencies.
 This payment method reimburses the subrecipient based upon actual costs incurred by the subrecipient in carrying out the activity of the grant.
 As the subrecipient incurs costs, those costs are conveyed to the funding source (OCJP) following the State of Tennessee Interunit Journal process described below.
 Following the IUJ processing, deposits (reimbursement) via the recognition of revenue are made to the account of the state subrecipient.